barcek/rhizo/README.md

 Scroll behaviour is also set, to return to the top of the page when navigating to a new route, with smooth scrolling requested.

+## store/

+The 'store' directory contains four files: 'index.ts', 'entry-base.ts', 'term-match.ts' and 'uri-format.ts'.

+### index.ts

+The 'index.ts' file destructures the `Entry` and `View` interfaces from the 'types' folder and the implementation of the `Filter` interface in the `FrameEntry` component, imports the customizables `entryBase`, `termMatch` and `URIFormat` from their modules and exports the `Store` class.

+### entry-base.ts

+The 'entry-base.ts' file destructures the `Entry` interface from the 'types' folder and exports an object containing the base 'error' and 'start' entries.

+### term-match.ts

+The 'term-match.ts' file exports the regular expression used to match each term in an entry.

+### uri-format.ts

+The 'uri-format.ts' file exports the function used to convert each entry name to a URI substring.

 ## types/

 The 'types' directory contains a single 'index.ts' file with an interface each for the `entry`, `filter` and `view` objects.